radicallabsapp/development/TortoiseGit/README.md

 1. Right-click the repo folder → **TortoiseGit → Pull** (to get the latest version).
    ![Pull dialog](./images/pull.png)

-2. Edit your files as needed.
+2. Edit your files locally.

 3. Right-click the repo folder → **Git Commit → "master"** (or your branch).
    ![Commit dialog](./images/commit.png)